yuchida522/onTrack/README.md

 # OnTrack

-OnTrack is a web app that lets users track their running progress
+OnTrack is a web app that lets users track their running progress and set goals by searching and saving races they wish to participate

 ## Table of Contents